Markets

 • Adjusted earnings per share: $3.40 (estimate: $3.26)

 Shares soared today ahead of the release, outperforming peers in a broad-based rebound for semiconductor stocks.
 Qualcomm has declined in the session following each of its past five earnings reports.
-So far, the knee-jerk reaction is more of the same: despite the surface-level strong results, the stock is off 3% in after-hours trading.
+So far, the reaction is more of the same: shares are down more than 2% in premarket trading on Thursday.

 Qualcomm is readying itself for a bigger push in the AI market, having recently announced new chips for data centers expected to be available in 2026 and 2027, with Saudi Arabia’s HUMAIN as the first big buyer.